devDucks/astroarch/README.md

 To save you some time, here the default password you will need for AstroArch:
  - the user password for `astronaut` (which is the user used to login or for ssh) is `astro`
  - the password for the `AstroArch-XXXXXXX` WiFi hotspot is `astronomy`

+# How can I use a raspberry camera
+AstroArch finally supports raspberry cameras via indi pylibcamera, to install it and having fun with it just run `sudo pacman -S indi-pylibcamera`

 # Use only the astro packages mantained for AstroArch on PC and mini PC
 If you have an x64 distro based on ArchLinux on your PC and you just want to access the packages I mantain (kstas, phd2, stellarsolver, indi, indi libs and drivers) add my repo to your pacman.conf file (under /etc/pacman.conf) **before** the [core] section, the repo looks like the following